LewisCM14/allotment/docs/docs/server_side.md

 !!! example "Pattern-Based Folder Structure"

-    Due to the server-side being a FastAPI application that has a well defined architecture that makes use of specified design patterns the following folder structure makes sense, allowing related logic to be kept together.
+    Due to the server-side being a FastAPI application that has a well defined architecture that makes use of specified design patterns the following folder structure is implemented, allowing related logic to be kept together.

     ``` title="FastAPI & Python Application"
     /app